Pix-xiP/pixconfig/Toolset.md

 ---

 `sqlite`
-- Everyones favourite flatfile works with anything database
+- Everyone's favourite flat-file works with anything database

 `surealdb`
-- A mulit model database using what I think is a document system?
+- A multi model database using what I think is a document system?